Home Β» The Perfect Honey Oat Sourdough Sandwich Bread

 Add the oats and 3 cups of flour.
 Mix well then add the salt.

-Continue to add the flour until a soft dough forms that starts to pull away from the sides of the mixer bowl.
 The dough will still be sticky but after allowing it to knead for 10 minutes, it will come together into a cohesive ball of dough.

 After kneading for 10 minutes, turn the dough onto a work surface.
 Roll or press the dough out into a rectangle.
 Roll the dough up into a loaf shape.
+I find a bench knife helpful in working with the dough.

 Once the dough rises to the top of the pan, preheat your oven to 350 degrees F.